Nathy Peluso: Bzrp Music Sessions, Vol. 36

 "Nathy Peluso: Bzrp Music Sessions, Vol. 36" (also known as "Nasty Girl") is a song recorded by Argentine producer Bizarrap and Argentine-Spanish singer Nathy Peluso belonging to his section of Bzrp Music Sessions.
 Released on November 27, 2020 through Dale Play Records, it achieved instant social media virality in Hispanic countries for its catchy lyrics.
-Commercialy, the song reached number 4 on the Billboard Argentina Hot 100 chart and peaked at 121 on the Global 200, among others.
+Commercially, the song reached number 4 on the Billboard Argentina Hot 100 chart and peaked at 121 on the Global 200, among others.
 The track was nominated in two Premios Gardel categories, Song of the Year and Best Urban/Trap Song, winning the latter one.
 It was later featured in the soundtrack for season four of hit Spanish Netflix show Elite as its main song.

 Background

 Bizarrap announced the Music Sessions through a video preview that he published on his social media.
 Later Nathy Peluso shared that same video on her Instagram.